 Aneuploidies of chromosomes 13, 18, 21, X, and Y are the most frequently represented chromosome anomalies detected in prenatal specimens.
 Historically, the standard of care for the prenatal diagnosis of chromosome anomalies is amniocentesis, chorionic villus sampling (CVS) or cordocentesis.
 These invasive tests carry a significant risk of pregnancy loss and are generally offered only to those women at high risk of carrying an affected fetus.
 Because of the high risk of pregnancy loss, researchers are exploring the use of non-invasive methods to prenatally diagnose fetal chromosomal anomalies.
 While these newer techniques may help avoid invasive genetic testing, it is important to note that genetic testing should be offered in a setting with adequately trained health care professionals to provide appropriate pre-test and post-test counseling.
 An individual with a positive cell-free fetal DNA test result should be offered invasive prenatal diagnostic testing (chorionic villus sampling or amniocentesis) for confirmation of test results.

 Approximately 10% of circulating cell-free DNA in maternal plasma at the end of the first trimester is of fetal origin (Handley 2010).
 Researchers are investigating the use of fetal-specific DNA sequences in maternal plasma as a non-invasive means to detect fetal aneuploidies such as trisomy 13, 18 and 21.
-These tests utilize what has been termed "massively parallel DNA sequencing" (also known as MPS) or "next generation DNA sequencing" to identify an increased or decreased representation of chromosomes associated with fetal aneuploidies.
-Millions of DNA fragments (fetal and maternal) are sequenced and the number of sequences specific to each chromosome is determined.
+These tests involve "massively parallel DNA sequencing" (also known as MPS) or "next generation DNA sequencing" to identify an increased or decreased representation of chromosomes associated with fetal aneuploidies.
+During these testing methods, millions of DNA fragments (fetal and maternal) are sequenced and the number of sequences specific to each chromosome is determined.
 The proportion of sequence fragments representing these chromosomes has been shown to be greater in the maternal blood of fetuses with trisomy.
 The test involves the extraction and purification of cell-free DNA from maternal plasma and sequence analysis of DNA fragments.
 For each fragment, a short sequence (35-50 base pairs) or "tag" is identified and compared with a human genome reference standard to identify its chromosome of origin.
 The analysis creates a "z-score" representing the number of standard deviations from the mean (Chiu, 2009).